 Despite the rather warm day, our breath was visible in the tunnel and my hands were icy by the time we reached the other side.
 I was grateful when we finally popped out, stunned at the startling change in scenery and just how far the valley below us was.

-We steadily wound along the hillside, seeing more and more marmots whistling warnings to their neighbors and scuttling along the rocks to safety as we disturbed their evening shenanigans.
+Once you exit the tunnel, it’s pretty much a straight shot to Bettmeralp.
+As you wind along the hillside, be on the look-out for marmots whistling warnings to their neighbors and scuttling along the rocks during their evening shenanigans.

 Visiting Switzerland soon?
 Let us know if you have any questions about planning a trip to Aletsch.
 Already been?
-Let us know what you thought of your visit!
+Let us know what you thought!

-- Fuel – 370 km roundtrip to Aletsch for our car that gets roughly 100 km on 6 l of diesel x 1.57 chf/liter = about 35 chf.
+- Fuel – 370 km round-trip to Aletsch for our car that gets roughly 100 km on 6 liters of diesel x 1.57 CHF/liter = about 35 CHF.
 We drove from Fribourg, which is slightly closer than Geneva.